mbe2014/ClipOCV/README.md

 ## About
 CLIP, (C++ Library for Image Processing) was a simple C++ library written at the Hebrew University of Jerusalem at the late 1990s

-ClipOCV is an implementation of the CLIP interface over OpenCV, where CLIP is mostly (but not entirely) a wrapper.
+ClipOCV is an implementation of the CLIP interface over OpenCV, where ClipOCV is now mostly (but not entirely) a wrapper over OpenCV.
-OpenCV can be used directly wherever CLIP interface is not (yet) available.
+OpenCV can be used directly wherever ClipOCV interface is not (yet) available.

 ClipOCV has several features that make it (or so I believe), elegant and very comfortable to use and with the use of move semantics it is in most cases as efficient using OpenCV directly.